 “The real James Bond was a well-known, distinguished scientist here at the Academy.
 When he collected the bird in 1931 so he could study the species, the species was plentiful and at the peak of its population level,” Rice said.

 In his new book, The Real James Bond, Jim Wright details the life of the Philadelphia ornithologist.
 Bond did ground-breaking research in the Caribbean, including his iconic Birds of the West Indies in 1936.

 It was Bond who described the Bahama nuthatch as a new species; previously it was considered a brown-headed nuthatch, and some scientists still maintain the two are the same species.

-Today there are fewer than two dozen Bahama nuthatch specimens in museum collections around the world.
+Today there is only one other Bahama nuthatch specimen in the world, and it’s in the collection of the American Museum of Natural History in New York.
 And that’s another reason the Academy’s specimen — among a cache of 225,000 avian creatures — is so important.